tcew/HPC15/README.md

 # HPC15
 Tutorial for the K2I 2015 summer institute on accelerators

-You can download these instructions from here: <href = "https://docs.google.com/document/d/1MlCNaafyRPZFYUUYSiHnPk-QgFxzO_5pGyZAuTI75-8/edit?usp=sharing"> link</href>
+You can download these instructions from here: <a href = "https://docs.google.com/document/d/1MlCNaafyRPZFYUUYSiHnPk-QgFxzO_5pGyZAuTI75-8/edit?usp=sharing"> link</a>

 Running on davinci